LukaszHryniewiecki/dc.git_workshop/README.md

 13. `C:\stuff\new_repo>gitk` - show commits tree in a visual form

 #### Remote repository
 Untill now our repositry exists only locally.
 To create/add a remote counterpart for our repository we will need to create a github account and create a new empty repository on github.
-After creating a new repository on git hub we can tell our local repository that is has a remote counterpart.
+After creating a new repository on github we can tell our local repository that is has a remote counterpart.
 1. `C:\stuff\new_repo>git remote add origin https://github.com/inwenis/new_repo` - tell our local repository that is has a remote repository under the URL `https://github.com/inwenis/new_repo`.
 The remote repository will be named `origin`
    * we can name our remote repository anything - using `potato` insted of `origin` will work.
-It is however a convetion to name the `main` remote repository `origin`
+It is however a convetion to name the main remote repository `origin`
    * we can add multiple remote repositories `git remote add my_secret_remote https://github.com/inwenis/my_secret_remote`, however this is used rarley.
 2. `C:\stuff\new_repo>git remote` - make sure our remote repositry was added.
-Git should print a list of remote repositores, this list should contains only `origin`.
+Git should print a list of remote repositores, this list should inclusd only `origin`.
 3. `C:\stuff\new_repo>git remote show origin` - make sure `origin` has correct URLs.
 ```
 * remote origin